DavidLeifer/OpenSourceDocument/Chapter3/readme.md

 # Chapter 3: Linux Automation

-Describes how to use BASH to install several R and Python libraries to download rasters, transform the data into the format GeoTIFF, and perform calculations.
-The original data is a raster format called BIL that represents monthly temperature and precipitation data.
+Describes how to use the command line to install several Python libraries to download rasters and perform calculations.
+Chapter 4 directly builds off this chapter by using the GDAL XYZ tile tool and automating the process with BASH.

+Prerequisites: Command line basics and programming skills to learn BASH.